ln-markets/docs.lnmarkets.com/src/faq/trading_options.md

 The price of an option is called the premium.
 It is usually computed with the Black-Scholes model, which only requires two market parameters (Forward price at expiry of the underlying asset and Volatility) to price this premium correctly.

+On LN Markets, we call this premium margin by analogy with Futures.

 ## Why trading options?

 Trading options can be very useful in a choppy market.
 Indeed, a future position can be liquidated quite quickly in a volatile market even if the initial position revealed to be correct in the long term: it is path dependent.
 However, a buyer of an option does not care about the path followed by the market, the only thing that matters is the level of the underlying at the time of expiry!